TENNLab-UTK/Conversion-Networks/README.md

 James S. Plank

-This repo is a companion to the paper, "Converting Between Times, Values and Spike Trains in Spiking Neural Networks", by Plank, Rizzo, Gullett, Dent and Schuman.
+This repo is a companion to the paper, ["Alleviating the Communication Bottleneck in Neuromorphic Computing with Custom-Designed Spiking Neural Networks"](https://neuromorphic.eecs.utk.edu/publications/2025-09-08-alleviating-the-communication-bottleneck-in-neuromorphic-computing-with-custom-designed-spiking-neural-networks/)[1], by Plank, Rizzo, Gullett, Dent and Schuman.
 I'll have more information here if/when the paper is accepted for publication and published.

 ------------------------------------------------------------